trufflesuite/trufflesuite.com/src/docs/teams/sandboxes/usage-with-truffle.md

 };
 ```

-If you're using an older version of truffle, You'll need to use HDWalletProvider.
+If you're using an older version of Truffle, you'll need to use HDWalletProvider.
 In addition to providing the `mnemonic` and `network_id`, we must specify the initial account index (`0`), total number of accounts (`10`), and set the `shareNonce` option to `false`.
 Here's a complete example:

 ```javascript
 const HDWalletProvider = require("@truffle/hdwallet-provider");